 Here are some examples of what your videos could include:

-- a studio view showing where the artwork has been created
+- a studio walk through showing where the artwork has been created

 - an in-situ room view showing your artwork hung in a gallery or styled in a home environment

-- or maybe a walk around of a corresponding offline exhibition showing what all the artworks in you exhibition look like in the physical gallery space
+- or maybe a walk around of a corresponding offline exhibition showing what all the artworks/objects in you exhibition look like in the physical exhibition space

-To get further ideas, check out what types of videos other artists are posting on Instagram Stories and Facebook, or next time you visit a Gallery which has video media included as part of the exhibition display, pay attention to how they have used the video content to provide more information to the viewer.
+To get further ideas, check out what types of videos other artists, galleries and cultural institutions are posting on Instagram Stories and Facebook, or next time you visit a gallery which has video media included as part of the exhibition display, pay attention to how they have used the video content to provide more information to the viewer.

-If you have video(s) which are not yet published on YouTube or Vimeo, you will need to upload all video content to either of these platforms to be able to embed them into your online exhibition.
+If you have video(s) which are not yet published on YouTube or Vimeo, currently you will need to upload all video content to either of these platforms first before being able to embed them into your online exhibition.

 If you don’t yet have a YouTube or Vimeo account to host your videos, you can create a free account on YouTube here, or Vimeo here, and follow their instructions for uploading videos here: YouTube Instructions or Vimeo Instructions.